 [Editor's note: Happy Holidays!
-This week, the editorial team at Content Marketing Institute wanted to share some of the best content marketing blog posts we've seen from the content marketing experts who are taking part in our soon-to-be-launched CMI Online Training and Development program.
+This week, the editorial team at Content Marketing Institute wanted to share some of the best content marketing blog posts we've seen from the CMI Online Training and Certification program's roster of expert instructors.
 Today's post originally appeared on Arnie Kuenn's Vertical Measures blog on June 18, 2013.]

 There can be a lot of thought, research, and development that goes into a piece of content.
 In putting together a robust content marketing plan, why not make the most of that investment?
 Getting the most mileage out of your content can be achieved with repurposing.